-Going to the dentist to get your teeth professionally cleaned is an important part of your dental hygiene.
-These cleanings help your teeth stay bright and white, and they can help you keep a smile that you’ll be happy to show off.
+Getting your teeth professionally cleaned by a dentist is an important part of your dental hygiene.
+These dental cleanings help your teeth stay bright and white, and they can help you keep a smile that you’ll be happy to show off.

-While it’s also important that your brush your teeth and floss daily, professional cleanings can reach areas of your mouth that don’t get clean from daily care.
-Also, even with great brushing and flossing habits, plaque can build up over time.
+It’s also important that you brush your teeth and floss daily.
+But professional cleanings can reach areas of your mouth that don’t get clean from daily care.
+Even with great brushing and flossing habits, plaque can build up over time.
 At these dental cleanings, your dentist will also check for cavities and other oral health issues.

 Dental Cleanings Also Benefit Your Health Overall

 Beyond just keeping your teeth clean and shiny, there are many other health benefits to dental cleanings.
-We will be going over some of these benefits and explaining how getting your teeth cleaned at the dentist can benefit your health.
+We will go over some of these benefits and explain how getting your teeth cleaned at the dentist can benefit your health.

 Professional Cleanings Can Help Prevent Gum Disease